marcelomaidden/newsweek_clone/README.md

 # The news week clone

-# A responsive web design based on The news week website made for learning purposes
+# A responsive web design based on The news week website where we could use different column layouts and position elements absolutely and relatively to their parent elements.
+Built using HTML, CSS, and Twitter Bootstrap framework.

 ![screenshot](./assets/images/screenshot.png)